Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 0.87 seconds using SparseArrays.jl, while using SuiteSparseGraphBLAS.jl with a single thread the time is just 0.04 seconds.

 The runtime for a `GBMatrix` by-row or by-column is equivalent, so only by-column is shown here.

-## Discussion

-When the dense matrix is low-dimensional and only a single thread is used, Julia compares very favorably with, and often beats, `SuiteSparseGraphBLAS.jl`.
-When 2 threads are available and the sparse matrix is stored in row-major orientation `SuiteSparseGraphBLAS.jl` begins to pull ahead significantly.
-Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` on multiplication of row-major matrices is between *8 and 31 times faster.*

-`SuiteSparse:GraphBLAS` uses well over a dozen subalgorithms for matrix multiplication internally to achieve this performance.
-In particular when `A` is a sparse row-oriented matrix, and `B` is a dense column oriented matrix `SuiteSparse:GraphBLAS` will switch to a highly optimized dot-product algorithm, which is often much faster than the saxpy based algorithm used when `A` is column oriented.
-This can be seen in cases above where the row-major runtimes can be > 2x faster than the column-major ones.

-While most sparse linear algebra libraries might neglect the parallelization of operations like transposition and submatrix-assignment, `SuiteSparseGraphBLAS.jl` takes full advantage of available threads in both cases.

 # A New Version of SuiteSparseGraphBLAS.jl